 “What?”
 Gaby softly asked.

-“Not to us … but that doesn’t mean anything, Gaby.
-If she’s admitted her feelings to herself … that’s a big step!”
+“Not to us … but that doesn’t mean anything, dear.
+If she’s admitted it to herself … that’s a big step!”

 “If it means anything … her father and I had reached the same conclusion some time ago,” she continued in a quiet voice that was only meant for Gaby’s ears.